jaketae/auto-tagger/README.md

 # Auto Tagger

-Auto Tagger is a project created to

-custom fine-tuned BERT model that can automatically generate tags for posts on my [study blog](http://jaketae.github.io/).
+Auto Tagger is a BERT fine-tuner that can automatically generate tags for posts on my [study blog](http://jaketae.github.io/).

 ## Motivation